 Those of us spending time in the sun should drink at least 3 litres of water per person.
 This is simply to keep our bodies hydrated – even when you’re not sweating, you will become dehydrated quickly and are at risk of sun stroke – a painful headache that may leave you bed-bound.
 So root for your keep-cool bag and fill it with bottles of water and a selection of fruits or smoothies for a much-needed boost of energy.

 Keep it loose

 Ok, by this we’re referring to your clothes.
 Don’t go out with the intention of tanning your skin in the sun all day – resembling a lobster is not a great look, it’s painful and it’s a quick way to damage your skin in both the short and long-term… Take loose-fitting clothes with you to avoid hot and sticky fabrics sticking to you, especially when (not if, in this weather!) you get sweaty.
 A thin cardigan or scarf will protect your shoulders and back from the harmfully-scorching rays.

 All of these points apply to you if you’re working today too – protect your skin with sun cream for when you’re outside on your lunch break, wear loose-fitting clothes for if the multiple fans around the office aren’t enough to keep you cool and drink as much water as you can manage.

 Have a wonderful day and look after yourself.
-Take a second to share with us what factor of sun cream you prefer using in our poll and see what the most popular results are – you might be inspired to up your skin protection a notch if you haven’t been already by these crazy temperatures!
+What factor of suncream will you be wearing today?
+Let us know if our poll and see what the most popular results are – you might be inspired to up your skin protection a notch if you haven’t been already by these crazy temperatures!